Benja-Pauls/Predicting-Commodity-Food-Pricing/README.md

 ## Data Folder Setup
 1. Create a directory within the project called `data`.
 This repo is setup to ignore a `data` folder when tracking changes.<br>
 2. Download data into the `data` folder from one of the following options<br>
-    1. Download temporary dataset from kaggle for early experimenting: [Global Food Prices](https://www.kaggle.com/datasets/jboysen/global-food-prices)
+    1. Download dataset from kaggle for early experimenting: [Global Food Prices](https://www.kaggle.com/datasets/jboysen/global-food-prices)

     2. Download the data we hopefully have access to from the Food and Agriculture Organization of the United Nations (FAO)